DeadBread76/Raid-Toolbox/README.md

 To enable proxies, add a text file called `proxies.txt` in the folder where `tokens.txt` is located, and set the value in `config.py` to 'True'

-To use the Voice Spammer, unzip the FFmpeg files from the .zip files.
+To use the Voice Spammer, unzip the FFmpeg files from the .zip files, or download FFmpeg from here: https://www.ffmpeg.org/download.html add add it to path

 I will be adding more stuff to this in the future